abstract gray background

 • Data integrity.
 Because an IRT system is fully-validated, risks associated with data quality and integrity are much lower than with traditional manual randomization methods.
 The IRT system can ensure and prove randomization records are assigned in an order that cannot be accomplished with manual randomization methods.
 By nature of the system, an IRT can be proven to be unbiased, while a manual method cannot, opening manual methods to more regulatory scrutiny than IRT systems.

 • The ability to randomize or perform emergency unblinding 24 hours a day, seven days a week, 365 days a year.
-The flexibility of an IRT system allows randomization to occur at any day or time, as well as enforcing randomization limits to prevent over-enrolling, and is always available in the case of an adverse event or subject’s visit to the emergency room that requires unblinding or other emergency event.
+The flexibility of an IRT system allows randomization in clinical trials to occur at any day or time, as well as enforcing randomization limits to prevent over-enrolling, and is always available in the case of an adverse event or participant’s visit to the emergency room that requires unblinding or other emergency event.

 • More complex algorithms.
 For example, the use of Dynamic Minimization Randomization using the Pocock and Simon method (1975) or trial-specific adaptive randomizations is possible through an IRT system.